Kunalkharga/Kunalkharga/README.md

 # 💫 About Me:
 🌐 👨‍💻 Computer Science Student | Web Development Enthusiast<br><br>Hi, I'm Kunal Kharga, a Web-developer.
-On this page, you'll find a range of projects showcasing my work in web development, with a particular focus on HTML, CSS, and JavaScript.
+On this page, you'll find a range of projects showcasing my work in web development, with a particular focus on HTML, CSS, JavaScript and PHP.
 I am passionate about web design and continuously seek new challenges to enhance my skills.<br><br>Feel free to reach out if you have any questions or just want to connect! 🚀

 ## 🌐 Socials: